A Generic Machine Learning Framework for Radio Frequency Fingerprinting

 \subsubsection{AIS: Spaceborne Maritime Surveillance}

-The Automatic Identiﬁcation System (AIS) dataset contains transmissions from vessels in the Panama Canal area as captured by SDRs on Low Earth Orbit (LEO) satellites.
-This proprietary dataset comprises of approximately 10 minutes of RF recording of the VHF channels dedicated to ground maritime AIS emitters.
-Bespoke pre-processing algorithms are applied to detect-extract the individual AIS bursts and, where possible, demodulate-decode them to obtain their unique Maritime Mobile Service Identity (MMSI) number, which can serve as a label.
-It is noted that classical demodulating and decoding techniques for AIS often require relatively high-quality AIS transmissions, for instance a substantially high SNR and/or low levels of interference.
-The AIS dataset utilised here has over 600 AIS bursts from 48 sources such that each emitter (i.e. with a unique MMSI) has at least 10 transmissions.
-The sampling rate is approximately 38.4 kHz and the AIS burst time slot is 26.67 m/s.

-RFF-based EDA can improve geolocating the transmission source, since by identifying various transmissions that originate from the same source, we can effectively constrain the observables (time and frequency difference of arrival measurements) and dwell on the emitter over a much longer time intervals, thereby utilising multiple emissions in the estimation of the emitters’ locations.
+The automatic identification system dataset contains transmissions from vessels in and near the Panama Canal area as captured by SDRs on Low Earth Orbit (LEO) satellites.
+This proprietary dataset comprises of approximately 10 minutes of RF recordings of the VHF channels dedicated to ground maritime AIS emitters.
+Bespoke pre-processing algorithms are applied to detect-extract the individual AIS bursts and, where possible, demodulate-decode them to obtain their unique maritime mobile service identity (MMSI) number, which can serve as a label.
+It is noted that classical demodulating-decoding techniques for AIS often require relatively high-quality AIS transmissions, for instance a substantially high SNR and/or low levels of interference.
+The AIS dataset utilised here has over 600 AIS bursts from 48 sources such that each emitter has at least 10 detected transmissions.
+The sampling rate is approximately 38.4 kHz with an AIS burst time slot of 26.67ms.
+RFF-based EDA can improve geolocating the transmission source.
+By identifying various transmissions that originate from the same source, we can effectively constrain the observables (time and frequency difference of arrival measurements) and dwell on the emitter over a much longer time intervals.
+Thereby, we can utilise multiple emissions in the estimation of the emitters’ locations.
 Whilst geolocation of ground RF emitters from LEO satellite clusters and subsequently tracking changes in their positions (including from multiple passes) has many ISR applications, spaceborne RFF facilitates delivering enhanced situational awareness.
-For example, results from SEI or EDA can be fused with other data sources, such as images, to confirm identify of vessels and/or detect malicious activities (e.g. spoofing).
+For example, results from SEI or EDA can be fused with other data sources, such as images, to confirm the identity of vessels and/or detect malicious activities (e.g. AIS spoofing).